 How the Fear of Mushrooms Can Develop

 Fear of mushrooms often develops due to pre-programmed conditioning.
 That is, it develops due to what you’ve been told about mushrooms as a child.
-Your grandmother may have warned you that toadstools were dangerous and poison.
-She may have pointed out fungus growing in your yard or in the woods and warned you away.
+Your grandmother may have warned you that toadstools were dangerous and poisonous.
+She may have pointed out fungi growing in your garden or in the forests and warned you to stay away.

-Fungus is often associated with the disgusting mold that grows on bread or your shower curtain or perhaps with an allergic reaction you had to the antibiotic, penicillin (which is grown from mold).
+Fungus is often associated with the mould that grows on bread or your shower curtain or perhaps with an allergic reaction you had to an antibiotic, penicillin (which is grown from mould).

 Those with chronic candida infection often avoid eating mushrooms because there is a mistaken belief that mushrooms cause candida.
 In fact, medicinal mushrooms support your immune system and can keep an overgrowth of candida at bay.